Level 1: CSS Reset

 The reset utilises some basic colors.
 If not set beforehand in the $colors Sass-map, the reset will generate these colors automatically and register them with the Kingdom Colors module.
 Most of the colors have a matching text color to use on a colored background.

-• The link color on the body background.
+color on the body background. - The

-• The disabled background & text colors can be used to indicate disabled elements.
+background & text colors can be used to indicate disabled elements.

 Sans-serif font for bright text